Dual shampoo and conditioner. Sweet coconut and papaya scent. Moisturizing formula. Detangles fur. Deep-cleaning formula. Available in multiple sizes.

 Medical conditions: Some mid-range medicated shampoos claim to treat several common skin and coat conditions at the same time, which might be enough preventative care for an average dog.
 However, some dogs with more serious medical conditions might require a prescription-strength medicated shampoo.

 As with human shampoos, the price range of dog shampoos varies widely from brand to brand.
 You can expect to pay from less than $10 to over $35 for dog shampoo.
 Some of this price difference is due to the ingredients.
 A basic nonmedicated dog shampoo with minimal fragrance costs far less than a high-end prescription formula packed with natural oils and supplements.
-Remarkably, we find that customer ratings for many midrange shampoos are just as high as the more expensive competitors.
 It often comes down to a personal ingredient preference or medical need.

 Inexpensive: For less than $10, you will find very few medicated or organic brands.
 These shampoos tend to focus on dirt removal, oil reduction, and coat conditioning.
 Some might contain the same detergents as human shampoos, so it’s important to check the pH values before purchasing.